CiscoDevNet/esxi-auto-installer/README.md

 ## First task: Upload ISO

-Auto-Installer does not come bundled with an ESXi Installation ISO file.
+ESXi Auto-Installer does not come bundled with an ESXi Installation ISO file.
 Before you can use ESXi Auto-Installer you must upload an ESXi Installation ISO file.\
 From the main page click on "Upload ISO" in the top menu bar.\
 Click Browse to locate an ISO on your local machine.\
 After selecting a valid ESXi Installation ISO file, click Submit.